Have you been diagnosed with a brain tumour? Order your free information pack.

 Find examples of reasonable adjustments

 If your employer does not make reasonable adjustments when they are obliged to do so, this is disability discrimination.
-Try talking to your employer first.
+If this happens to you, try talking to your employer first.
 If you feel they aren’t behaving reasonably, take advice from a union representative, if you have one.

 If you still can’t resolve matters, you may want to make a formal complaint/grievance.
 See your employer’s grievance policy for how to go about this.
 If you feel your employer is not dealing with your grievance or you have been discriminated against, you can complain to an employment tribunal.
 You should seek advice promptly if you think you might want to do this.